halityurttas/knockout-dragdrop/README.md

 This fork changed drop event model parameter to event parameter.
 Get model from event.data property if you access it so we access target element from event.element property.
 Please take notice!

+We get target element and we could know to which model from attribute like data-model that you see sample below

 ---

 [Click here to see an example](http://one-com.github.io/knockout-dragdrop/examples/)